fredemmott/bindline/docs/weak_refs/reference/classes/strong_ref_reseater.md

 - releases each `strong_ref` (by assigning `nullptr`)
 - stores both the `weak_ref` and the pointer

+If multiple `Ts` are passed, they do not need to be similar types; they just need to all be pointers to `strong_ref` types.

 ### `strong_ref_reseater::~strong_ref_reseater()`

 Calls [`reseat()`](#strong_ref_reseaterrelease) if it has not already been called.
 Some of the `strong_ref`s may be